bazko1/accounting-data-immudb-demo/README.md

 account number (unique), account name, iban, address, amount, type (sending, receiving). <br/>
 It has an backend API to add and retrieve accounting information. <br/>
-It has a frontend that displays accounting information and allows to create new records.
+It has a frontend that displays accounting information and allows to create new records. <br/>
+Open `./screen.png` for frontend screnshot.

 ## Running
 Get API token for your `https://vault.immudb.io/docs/api/v1` <br/>